 - 1 tablespoon lemon juice

-- 1 kilos boneless chicken, 1 teaspoon red chilli powder, 1 teaspoon grated garlic, 1 teaspoon grated ginger, ½ teaspoon garam masala, 1 teaspoon salt, 1 tablespoon cornstarch, 1 tablespoon all purpose flour, 3 tablespoons coconut milk, 1 egg, 1 tablespoon lemon juice, 1 tablespoon vegetable oilCombine all the ingredients for the marinade, add chicken and mix to coat the chicken evenly.
+- In a large bowl mix together all the ingredients for the marinade: 1 teaspoon red chilli powder, 1 teaspoon grated garlic, 1 teaspoon grated ginger, ½ teaspoon garam masala, 1 teaspoon salt, 1 tablespoon cornstarch, 1 tablespoon all purpose flour, 1 tablespoon vegetable oil, 3 tablespoons coconut milk, 1 egg, 1 tablespoon lemon juice.
+Add 1 kilo boneless chicken and mix to coat the chicken evenly.
 Cover and leave the chicken to marinate for 1 hour.

 Using in an air fryer

 - Preheat the air fryer to 200℃/400℉ for 3 minutes.
-Place the chicken in the basket spaced apart from one another without over lapping, as you would in frying fan.
-Set the timer to cook for 8 minutes, then remove the cooked chicken from the basket and repeat with the rest of the chicken.
+Cook the chicken in batches: arrange chicken in the basket like in a frying pan, so they don't touch or overlap.
+Set the timer to cook for 8 minutes then remove the cooked chicken from the basket and repeat with the rest of the chicken.

-- Allow to cool slightly before tasting for seasoning and add more salt if required.
-Garnish with lemon juice and freshly cracked black pepper.
+- Cool slightly before tasting for seasoning and add more salt if required.
+Garnish with 1 tablespoon lemon juice and 1 teaspoon freshly ground black pepper.